Kellytom/FileNameTagging/README.md

 `My filename writing-.txt`

 This gives us at least one tag to sort by.
+By using a special tag flag character the program can determine if there are tags in the filename or if the file is untagged.
+Untagged files would be in a separate sort by plain alphabetical.

-*OPTION: Level 2 can be skipped* and the tag flag can be put at the beginning of the tag.
+*OPTION: Level 2 can be modified* and the tag flag can be put at the beginning of the tag.
 It is a programmer's preference.
 Example:

 `my filename -writing.txt`